temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

        - Tests relevent to proving the solution
        - Documentation and presentation of the results to team
    - Acceptance Criteria
      - The criteria that will be used to make a decision
+     - The decision is documented
+       - Important!!!
  - Assign team members to investigate and prepare a report and presetation
- - Scheduled a decision meeting at the earliest feasable time
+ - Scheduled a decision meeting at the earliest feasible time

+#Conclusion
-Establishing and documenting a decision making process is an important step in aligning and focusing your team on the common goal of 'gitn r done' without the distraction of long winded arguments about personal preferences or past methods.
+Establishing and documenting a decision making process is an important step in aligning and focusing your team on the common goal of 'gitn r done' without the distraction of long winded discussion about personal preferences or past methods.

 Save those for apre\`- work get togethers at the pub :)